jonnonz1/nz-statute-book/acts/public/2003/retirement-villages-act-2003.md

   (a) has effect and is enforceable as if it were an order of—
     (i) the District Court if a District Court had jurisdiction to hear the dispute as a court of first instance; or (ii) the High Court in any other case:
-  (b) if it is an order to pay money, creates a judgement debt.
+  (b) if it is an order to pay money, creates a judgment debt.

 ### 73 Effect of vacancy in panel membership
 Except in the case of a single member disputes panel, the death, resignation, or unavailability of a member of a disputes panel does not prevent the remaining member or members of the panel from making a decision resolving a dispute.